-CDP humbly builds relationships with individuals and communities to partner with in this work.
+CDP builds relationships with individuals and communities to partner with in this work.
 Unlike traditional grantmaking, which fosters a transactional relationship, our team works in relation and in community with Native partners.

 Program staff work inbetween Indigenous values and funders’ colonial values with patience to build trust and solid relationships.
 If you desire help working through the complexity of funding in Native communities, please reach out.
 We’d love to assist other funders who want to support Native-led and Native-serving projects.